Site icon Circuit Ideas for You

 Know the values:

-First we must know values of R1, R2 and maybe Iadj.
+First, we must know values of R1, R2 and maybe Iadj.

-We pick R1 and R2 depending on how much output voltage we need and check the LM338 datasheet to pick good values.
+Also, we picked R1 and R2 depending on how much output voltage we need and check the LM338 datasheet to pick good values.

 Calculate the middle part:

-First calculate (1 + R2 / R1) and this is from the two resistors.
+First calculate (1 + R2 / R1) and this is from the two resistors, where if R2 is bigger than R1 then Vout goes higher.

 Use the formula: